SubramanyanKP/Exploratory-Data-Analysis-Week4-Assignment/README.md

 ## Inference :

 a) Looking at the plot1.png  we get to infer that total emissions from PM2.5 have decreased in the US from 1999 to 2008 by 3.868760910^{6} tons.

+b) Total emissions from PM2.5 in Balitmore have decreased from 1999 to 2008 by 1411.8984892 tons, as demonstrated in the plot2.png.

+c) As per plot3.png, all source types appear to have decreased from 1999 to 2008 in Baltimore, with the exception of of the “point” type source.

+d) On Observing the results as per plot4.png, total coal combustion emissions in the US have decreased by 2.286942810^{5} tons from 1999 to 2008.

+e) Emissions from motor vehicles in Baltimore have decreased by 258.5445426 tons from 1999 to 2008.The same can be observed upon observation of the plot5.png.

+f) The greatest magnitude of change in emissions from motor vehicle occurred in Baltimore City,  which experienced a decrease of 258.5445426 tons, while Los Angeles experienced an increase of 163.43998 tons due to emissions from motor vehicleof  during the 1999-2008 period.